qnbhd/qnbhd.github.io/_posts/2025-12-06-type-inference-1.md

 A **type application** can be thought of as some function that takes one type and returns another.
 For example, `TyApp(List, Int)` -- here we apply type `List` to type `Int`.

-The **TGen** type which represent “generic” or quantified type variables.
-It is represented as a numeric identifier.
+The **TGen** type which represent “generic” or quantified type variables, it also called de Bruijn indexing. `TGen` is represented as a numeric identifier.
 The only place where TGen values are used is in the representation of type schemes, which will be described later.

 > We do not provide a representation for type synonyms, assuming instead that they have been fully expanded before typechecking.
 For example, the `String` type synonym for `[Char]`.
 {: .prompt-info }